kanhua/CarND-Advanced-Lane-Lines/README.md

 ## Perspective transformation

 I use ```cv2.getPerspectiveTransform()``` and ```cv2.warpPerspective()``` to perform the perspective transformation of road images.
-Since we are dealing with one camera and car system in this project, the parameters for performing perspective transormation is the same.
+Since we are dealing with one camera and car system in this project, the parameters for performing perspective transformation is the same.
 I simply hardcoded the source and destination coordinates by handpicking these coordinates on a straight road images.
 These coordinates are:

 | Source        | Destination   |